 Front-loaders use less water than top-loaders, but they need a particular type of laundry detergent to get the best clean.
 Detergents for top loaders will not dissolve in front-load washers and can leave a film on your clothes and in your machine.

-If you have a front-loading washing machine, make sure to only use the correct type of detergent for it.
+If you have a front-loading washing machine, make sure to only use the correct type of detergent for it and don’t use too much detergent.
 This will make sure that you get the best clean possible!

 Tip #5: Wash dark and light clothes separately